GithubArchiveNima/tech-ethics-old/_posts/2019-03-20-anthro-tech.markdown

 What are the social implications of products like sex robots?
 What does it mean to be human?

 As AI advances, many products are being built with human features as a core part of their design.
-In this session, we'll dive into what that means, and explore the decisions and conversations that arise as a result of this.
+In this session, we dove into what that means, and explored the decisions and conversations that arise as a result of this.

 ### AGENDA